rorywalsh/CsoundPhaser3/README.md

 #### Adding some sounds: Score events

-Now that Spike has some moves, it might be good to test out some game sound.
+Now that Spike can interact with the scene, it might be good to test out some sound design ideas.
 Sending events to Csound is trivial and can be done in 2 ways.
 The first mechanism is a score event, which can be sent using the `csound.inputMessage()` function.
 In the following example, a score message is sent to Csound each time the users jumps.

 ```javascript
 update()